ipince/venezuela/ivss/README.md

 of registration (or "constancia") by entering their national id number (or "cedula").
-The constancia includes data about their work history, including whether they have registered with the IVSS, who their current employer is, how many work weeks they have accrued, etc. See `example.html` to see what the service returns, and `example_output.csv` to see what these scripts will output.
+The constancia includes data about their work history, including whether they have registered with the IVSS, who their current employer is, how many work weeks they have accrued, etc. See `example.html` to see what the service returns, and `example.csv` to see what these scripts will output.

 ## Requirements
 The scripts run on Python 2.7 and use the `requests` and `lxml` libraries.